bsccf/Uni-notes/Mathematics for Engineering and the Environment/7 Differential Equations 3/gen sols for modelling oscillations of damped elastic systems using const-coeff DE s.md

 tags: ["Question","QFormat3"]
 ---

+formally [general solutions for modelling oscillations of damped elastic systems using constant-coefficient differential equations.md]

 #### What are the
 ## General solutions for modelling oscillations of damped elastic systems using constant-coefficient differential equations